Miruku-app/Docs/reference/custom-command-examples.md

 ### Dictionary example

-A dictionary does not currently have a lot of practical use, because YAGPDB has a data type more suited for most use cases - `sdict`.
+A dictionary does not currently have a lot of practical use, because Miruku has a data type more suited for most use cases - `sdict`.
 However, sdict only supports string keys, which means that in the case you want non-string keys, you will have to use `dict`.

 Trigger type: `Command` Trigger: `dict`